peachfuzzz/steffnstuff-blog/src/content/blog/shallow-dip-tft-bis-qol.md

 As players, you want the devs to have as easy of a job as possible to make the game fun.
 As devs, your job gets marginally easier the more useful tools you have at your disposal.
 It might still be a sensitive lever, but that’s better than a graceless hammer.
 ## Unit UI additions: Damage Amp and Durability
-Since time immemorial (a little more than five years ago), TFT has had two widely used but untrackable stats: percent damage multiplier (now called “damage amp”) and percent damage reduction (now called “durability”).
+Since time immemorial (a little more than five years ago), TFT has had two widely used but untrackable stats: **percent damage multiplier** (now called **damage amp**) and **percent damage reduction** (now called **durability**).
 Durability was introduced first with traits and later on with items, with it currently available on Redemption and Steadfast Heart.
-Damage amp has been available everywhere, though: items like Deathcap, traits like Sniper, and augments like Ascension all tag on this untrackable stat.
+Damage amp has been available everywhere: items like Deathcap, traits like Sniper, and augments like Ascension all tag on this untrackable stat.
 This has posed a clarity issue in two parts, both of which I will touch on.
 ### Estimating board strength
 During combat, players might expect to be able to calculate damage, but with these % damage changes being invisible on the stats sheet, even giving a ballpark estimate ended up being very difficult.
 Obviously, it’s unreasonable to assume that any players are actually doing the damage calculations in their head, especially given how complicated armor and magic resistance formulas are, but it’s nice to pretend.

 What isn’t playing pretend is the practice of estimating board strength.
-The board strength skill test is one of the hardest parts about playing the game: knowing when you should roll or level based on your board strength is a central decision that every player makes consciously (or not) throughout every game.
+The board strength skill test is one of the hardest parts of TFT: knowing when you should roll or level based on your board strength is a central decision that every player makes consciously (or not) throughout every game.
 Damage amp and durability, as invisible but still very impactful stats, makes this task significantly harder.
-Sure, you might have a rough idea that the enemy Amumu with 2 Porcelain, 4 Warden, Redemption, and Steadfast Heart is quite tanky, but do you know intuitively that the Amumu is taking roughly 64-85% less damage (depending on how the math is done) with all the above fully active?
+Sure, you might have a rough idea that the enemy Amumu with 2 Porcelain, 4 Warden, Redemption, and Steadfast Heart is quite tanky, but do you know intuitively that the **Amumu is taking roughly 64-85% less damage** (depending on how the math is done) with all the above fully active?
 I’d hazard that you don’t, and most players don’t either.
 The clarity around damage dealable and damage takeable is important to a player’s ability to solve this problem correctly.
 If the damage system has a significant portion of its parameters hidden from view, this problem becomes much harder than it should be.
 ### Multiplicative Scaling in Itemization
 Three years ago, TFT Pro Mismatched Socks posted the following video on [YouTube about itemization and multiplicative scaling](https://www.youtube.com/watch?v=c8UoiWoo_o0).
 For those who can’t watch, the video talks about how to maximize offensive outputs using a mixture of AD/AP, crit, attack speed, and damage amp.
 It’s not an exaggeration to say that this was a paradigm-shifting revelation for me.
 Before, I used to think that one number big = good.
 Socks instead demonstrated that one number big < many number medium.